YohanesDemissie/ui-challenge-01/notes.md

     .catch(err => console.log(err))
 $.getJSON() //yu can use any ajax method to request data from file paths or URL/AJAX
     .then(data => console.log(data))

+    #practice with pokemon API for now to get familiar